 Option 2.
 Buy cardboard boxes for transportation.

-One more important point is to place plants in the car next to you in order to prevent them from falling over.
+Another important point is to place plants in the car next to you to prevent them from falling over.
 Try to fix the flowerpots and flower boxes tightly and securely.
-Don’t place heavy objects next to the plants, because they can fall and damage the pets.
-If there are a lot of things in your car, load the plants last for them to be unloaded first.
+Don’t place heavy objects next to the plants because they can fall and damage the pets.
+If there are many things in your car, load the plants last for them to be unloaded first.

-Do not leave your plants on the street for a long time after unloading from a car.
-This applies to any season of the year; although, winter especially — an additional temperature drop may be caused.
-If you are moving in the summer, unpack the plant in a new apartment immediately and remove wrapping.
-If you are travelling in winter, leave the boxes in the package for a couple of hours so that they get used to the new temperature.
+- Do not leave your plants on the street long after unloading from a car.
+This applies to any season of the year but especially to winter because you may cause an additional temperature drop.
+If you are moving in the summer, immediately unpack the plant in a new apartment and remove the wrapping.
+If you are traveling in winter, leave the boxes in the package for a couple of hours for plants to get used to the new temperature.